runtimeverification/k/pyk/src/tests/profiling/test-data/domains.md

 followed by an optional fractional part.
 Either the integer part or the fractional part must be specified.
 The mantissa is followed by an optional exponent part, which consists of an `e` or `E`, an optional sign (+ or -), and an integer.
-The expoennt is followed by an optional suffix, which can be either `f`, `F`, `d`, `D`, or `pNxM` where `N` and `M` are positive integers.
+The exponent is followed by an optional suffix, which can be either `f`, `F`, `d`, `D`, or `pNxM` where `N` and `M` are positive integers.
 `p` and `x` can be either upper or lowercase.